Mark Johnson (producer)

-Mark Johnson (born December 27, 1945) is an American producer.
-Johnson won the Academy Award for Best Picture for producing the 1988 film Rain Man.
+Mark Johnson (born December 27, 1945) is an American film and television producer.
+He won the Academy Award for Best Picture for producing the 1988 film Rain Man.

 Early life

 Johnson was born in Washington, D.C., the son of Dorothy (née King), a realtor, and Emery Johnson, who worked in the air cargo business.
 He graduated from the University of Virginia in 1971.

 Career

 Johnson first became involved in show business in 1965, as an actor playing the sheriff's deputy in the Spanish "Spaghetti Western" Brandy, directed by Jose Luis Borau.
 He spent ten years of his youth in Spain, where he worked as a movie extra in films such as Franklin Schaffner's Nicholas and Alexandra and David Lean's Dr. Zhivago.
 His early experiences led to small acting roles in the European western Ride and Kill and the 1964 drama The Thin Red Line.
-After earning an undergraduate degree in Drama from the University of Virginia and an MA in Film Scholarship from the University of Iowa, Johnson moved to New York.
+After earning a Master's and Doctorate degree in Drama from the University of Virginia and an MA in Film Scholarship from the University of Iowa, Johnson moved to New York.
 There he entered the Director's Guild training program.
 One of his first projects was Paul Mazursky's autobiographical drama Next Stop, Greenwich Village.
 Johnson relocated to Los Angeles and worked as an assistant director on such projects as Movie Movie, The Brink's Job, Escape from Alcatraz and Mel Brooks's High Anxiety, which was co-written by future business partner Barry Levinson.

 As part of Baltimore Pictures, his partnership with Levinson, Johnson produced all of the writer-director's films from 1982–1994.
 In addition to Rain Man, their diverse slate of features includes Good Morning, Vietnam, The Natural, Tin Men, Toys, Young Sherlock Holmes, Avalon, Diner (their 1982 debut project, for which Levinson's screenplay garnered an Oscar nomination) and Bugsy, which was nominated for ten Academy Awards, including Best Picture and Best Director.
 Bugsy also captured a Best Picture Golden Globe Award.

 In 1994, Johnson established his own independent production company, Gran Via Productions, and won the Los Angeles Film Critics New Generation Award for his very first effort; A Little Princess, directed by Alfonso Cuarón.
 Under his new banner, Johnson produced the comedy Home Fries, written by Vince Gilligan and starring Drew Barrymore, and the dramatic thriller Donnie Brasco, starring Al Pacino and Johnny Depp.
 Gilligan won a screenwriting competition of which Johnson was a judge, subsequently had two of his screenplays produced by Johnson, Home Fries and Wilder Napalm.
 Johnson would later serve as a producer for Gilligan's television series Breaking Bad.
 He also served as executive producer for CBS-TV's L.A.
 Doctors and Falcone, and for the hit drama The Guardian.